athish-naveen/battery-historian-2025/README.md

 ```
 docker build -t battery-historian .
 ```
-- After build complete, open docker>images and run the image on port 9999
+- After build complete, open docker-desktop > "images" and run the battery historian image build on port 9999

 - Battery historian will open on localhost:9999